mysteryx93/garuda-linux-guide/README.md

 ## Fixing WPS Office Spellcheck

 WPS Office is a great replacement to Microsoft Office and is free, and has the best compatibility with MS Office.
 One problem, however, is that spellcheck isn't working in arch-based distros!
 Here's the fix.
+We noticed that spellcheck worked for some languages so... we bind a working language (fr_FR) to any dictionary we want.

 Install package `wps-office-all-dicts-win-languages` from AUR